Alowree/pangu-markdown/README.md

 Pangu-Markdown is a VS Code extension that help format your markdown documents appropriately when writing with VS Code as your text editor and with Chinese Mandarin as your primary editing language.

 This code is a Visual Studio Code (VSCode) extension for formatting Markdown documents, specifically for handling Chinese characters and punctuation.
-The original extension is named "Pangu-Markdown" and available in Marketplace. `extension.js` in this repository is a rewrite by Alowree Xu.
+The original extension is named "Pangu-Markdown" and available in Marketplace. `extension.js` in this repository is a rewrite, based on two existing extensions, `Pangu-Markdown` and `Pangu-Markdown-VSCode`.

 ## What does this do?

 If you are a developer of VS Code extensions, sometimes editing other's extension code to suit your own workflow, here's a breakdown of what the code does: